Executive MBA (EMBA) Curriculum & Courses

 After Intensive Week I, classes then move to an alternate weekend structure, where students attend classes on Fridays and Saturdays of alternate weekends.
 Each set of two courses is typically completed in 7 weeks.

 In the second half of the curriculum, elective courses are introduced.
-Students can earn finance or management concentrations by selecting the elective course tracks in those areas.
+Students can earn a concentration in finance or management by selecting the elective course tracks in those areas.

 The international business seminar focuses on the strategic and operational issues of doing business abroad.